phpdevcommunity/essential-framework/framework-doc/commands.md

-# Commands in the Essential Framework
+# Commands in the Michel Framework

-The Essential Framework defaults to using the Symfony Console component for command-line command management.
+The Michel Framework defaults to using the Symfony Console component for command-line command management.
 This integration allows you to create and execute commands to automate various tasks within your application.

 ## Creating a Command